ANZ slashes forecast for India's GDP growth in 2019/20 to 6.2%

 “The fiscal and monetary stimulus will help revive economic growth but it may take a much longer period to boost growth, as there is a time lag between the policy measures and response,” Mathur said.

-Separately, credit rating agency Fitch projected a growth forecast of 6.8% for the current fiscal year, but said the RBI’s rate cuts were insufficient for “lifting the Indian economy”.
+Separately, research house Fitch Solutions projected a growth forecast of 6.8% for the current fiscal year, but said the RBI’s rate cuts were insufficient for “lifting the Indian economy”.
+Fitch Solutions is part of the Fitch Group, which also includes Fitch Ratings.

 Reporting by Manoj Kumar; Edited by Martin Howell and Clarence Fernandez